coveo/source.coveo.com/_posts/2018-08-01-CoveoMap-building-a-custom-coveo-component.md

 - Relevant markers, based on the user query (represented in blue markers)
 - Background markers, always displayed for reference (represented in light red markers)

-This is really interresting in a estate context.
+This is really interesting in an estate context.
 If someone is looking to buy a house in a certain area and searches for this specific area, only the returned results would be displayed on the map.
-We want to avoid this as we think this same user might also be interrested in a house right next to the specified area.
+We want to avoid this as we think this same user might also be interested in a house right next to the specified area.
 The same idea applies to searching by price.

 ![Marker Type]({{ site.baseurl }}/images/2018-08-01/MarkerType.png)